ViktorQvarfordt/blog/posts/2023-12-23-postgres-graphs-and-trees.md

 ## Traversing the graph

-Before showing the general solution with recursive queries, we the naive approach using joins.
+Before showing the general solution with recursive queries, we show the naive approach using joins.
 You can skip this section but it may be useful for your intuition.

 ### Naive approach